LaxarJS/laxar/docs/manuals/infrastructure_and_tools.md

 What do the individual elements mean?

-  * The `data-ax-page` attribute determines where LaxarJS will place the layout for the current page.
+  * The `data-ax-page` attribute is referenced by the `init.js` to determine where LaxarJS will place the layout for the current page.

   * The `script` element loads your application bundle based on the `init.js` entry point, as configured by the `webpack.config.js`.